The 'holographic' Red Hydrogen phone has been delayed -- and improved

 No kidding.
 The full launch of the Hollywood camera company's first phone -- a $1,200+ titanium beast known as the Red Hydrogen, with a "holographic" screen, swappable camera modules and more -- has been slightly delayed until August 2018.

-It was originally promised in Q1 and most recently bumped to this summer, so August isn't much of a delay.
+It was originally promised in Q1 and most recently bumped to this summer.
+Now, the August date is pushing it towards the end of that season.

 In a series of posts at the REDUSER.net forum, Red and Oakley founder Jim Jannard says he believes it's for the best, because the extra time has allowed the company to add a key new feature: 4-View video capture.